 Speak to an attorney for divorce help in Chesapeake and Norfolk, VA

 Are you seeking a Chesapeake or Norfolk divorce advice?
-Please schedule a confidential consultation by calling me at or contacting me online.
-I have years of experience in offering Norfolk and Chesapeake divorce help and can advise you on the options available for your unique situation.
+Please schedule a confidential consultation by calling us or contacting us online.
+We have years of experience in offering Norfolk and Chesapeake divorce help and can advise you on the options available for your unique situation.

 What is the standard for determining custody of a child?

 In Virginia, the court will make child custody decisions based on what is in the best interest of the child if the parents cannot come to an agreement.